 Proposed Method

 In this section, the proposed method will be described.
-Considering the differences of SHM with other WSN applications, faulty sensor nodes need to be first identified and isolated before a SHM algorithm is implemented to detect damage.
-Thus the whole strategy is divided into two stages: faulty nodes detection and structural damage detection.
+The whole strategy is divided into two stages: faulty nodes detection and structural damage detection.

-Two types of structural dynamic characteristics, namely natural frequencies and mode shapes, are extracted from measurement data and used in the above two stages.
+Two types of structural dynamic characteristics, namely natural frequencies and mode shapes, are extracted from measured data and used in the above two stages.
 Redundancy in natural frequencies is used in the first stage to detect faulty sensor nodes.
 After faulty nodes have been detected and isolated, mode shapes extracted from healthy nodes are adopted to detect and locate structural damage.

 Before we introduce the method, we will first briefly introduce natural frequencies and mode shapes.